 The German physician Felix Victor Birch-Hirschfeld (1842-1899) described the first case in 1896, encountered on autopsy 3.

-When the IVC is involved the differential diagnosis should include
+When the inferior vena cava is involved the differential diagnosis should include:

 - 1. Kaszar-seibert DJ, Gauvin GP, Rogoff PA et-al. Intracardiac extension of intravenous leiomyomatosis.
 Radiology.
 1988;168 (2): 409-10.
 Radiology (abstract) - Pubmed citation